evanarlian/kaggle-eedi/README.md

 # notes and ideas:
 * entropix
-* u-search (probably not needed, just bruteforce lol)
-* BGE large
 * translate to Chinese (most models are from china, both llm and embedding)
-* train emb model.
-TODO find out how
 * use kaggle docker image and vscode run inside
-* how does
 * QWEN has MATH version, actually 2, just math and math-instruct.
 Super interesting
 * maybe preprocess the latex to just normal math?
 * paraphrase the question and misconception